maxxiimo/the-front-end-manifesto/Foundation Markup.md

 #### A Framework within a Framework

 As much as Rails is a framework, within this framework lives a tinier front end framework; your foundation markup.
 Until Rails 3.0, where this foundation "lived" and the conventions for using it were very much a no man's land.
 It was a disorganized dumping ground for HTML, CSS, JavaScript, and Ruby: the wild wild West of coding.
 Since Rails 3.0 things have become "civilized" and within these new conventions is where we will begin to build our layout, the application layout.

-By the Way, I first heard the view layer referred to as a "no man's land" and the "West" in John Athayde and Bruce Williams' preface to "[The Rails View: Create a Beautiful and Maintainable User Experience][The Rails View]".
+NOTE: I first heard the view layer referred to as a "no man's land" and the "West" in John Athayde and Bruce Williams' preface to "[The Rails View: Create a Beautiful and Maintainable User Experience][The Rails View]".
 These guys are masters in this subject and I highly recommend reading their book.

 So what is this tiny view framework within a framework?
 Well, it is predominantly HTML organized in specific folders of your application with styles and interactivity added via CSS and JavaScript (and Flash, but less and less these days).
 In Rails the heart of this view framework and all the code related to it lives in what we refer to as the layout template, or application.html.haml, which is typically broken up into different related files called partials which are all being pulled together into the whole.
 View code from other parts of the application for the most part pass through this layout and become framed by the layout template (with styles and JavaScript pulled in) before being rendered to the end-user.